-If you are blessed enough to work at home or at least have a central place where you take care of all your home interests, you probably have a home office.
+If you are blessed enough to work from home or at least have a central place where you take care of all your home interests, you probably have a home office.
 And if you are like many people, this place in your home can quickly spiral into a disorganized mess.
-If you are looking to bring some order to the chaos, here’s how to organize your home office for free.
+If you are looking to bring some order to the chaos with decluttering, here’s ideas, tips and tricks on how to organize your home office for free.

 Clear the clutter

 First, you must clear the clutter.
 As with any organization project, the less you have to organize, the more efficient your system will be in the end.
 Start making piles and stacks of important documents and separate them out into important files you use regularly (such as client information or other businesses you have agreements with), files that are not working ones (such as contracts) and papers that need action.
 Here are more detailed tips for organizing paperwork.

 Next, decide what tools you need to do your job and which ones are just on your desk creating clutter and clear the area.
 Get rid of any pens that don’t work, gadgets that are missing pieces and so on.
 There is no need to keep things in your home office space that don’t serve a specific purpose.

 Related: Organizing your home can be so difficult.
 You have no idea where to begin or how to organize your home in a way that makes sense.
 This organizing essentials guide is the perfect solution.
 With real life advice, this go-to guide covers almost everything you own!
 Get started now and say goodbye to clutter forever!